kevinhwang91/nvim-ufo/README.md

 - `UfoPreviewSbar`: highlight the scroll bar of preview window, only take effect if the border is missing right horizontal line, like `border = 'none'`.
-- `UfoPreviewSbar`: highlight the thumb of preview window.
+- `UfoPreviewThumb`: highlight the thumb of preview window.
 - `UfoFoldedEllipsis`: highlight ellipsis at the end of folded line, invalid if `fold_virt_text_handler` is set.